databrary/design/wireframe-presentation.md

 - download all as zip file
 - comment/tagging template
 - [x] breadcrumbs added,
-  - [ ] do we need breadcrumbs everywhere? if so, spacing will be tight on study page
+  - [x] do we need breadcrumbs everywhere? if so, spacing will be tight on study page: as is looks fine now
 - [x] change "preview" to "view"
 - [image: study-participant](./study-participant.png)